________________________________________________________________

 Module 7: Manage your work with GitHub Projects

-- Projects versus Classic Projects
+- Projects versus Classical Projects

 - How to create a project